pbs-students/pbs-challenges/bart/readme.md

 ##### Challenges are below this line

+## pbs-151-bash-printf-and-more

+Write a script to render multiplication tables in a nicely formatted table.
+Your script should:

+    Require one argument  the number to render the table for Default to multiplying the number given by 1 to 10 inclusive Accept the following two optional arguments:
+        -m to specify a minimum value, replacing the default of 1 -M to specify a maximum value, replacing the default of 10

+For bonus credit, pipe the output through less if and only if standard out is a terminal.

 ##  pbs-150-of-x--bash-script-plumbing

 Update your challenge solution from last time so it can ingest its menu in three ways: